arjunagarwal0611/ImageClassifier/README.md

 # ImageClassifier
-This project was made for Practise School-1 for Army Base
+This project was made for Practise School-1